Brampton Arts Walk of Fame

 The Brampton Arts Walk of Fame is an honours system located at the Rose Theatre Brampton, in Ontario, Canada.
-It previously was known as the Brampton Walk of Fame, or Art Walk of Fame.
-The first currently recognized inductions took place in 2014, and include past and present residents of Brampton.
+The first inductions took place in 2014, and include past and present residents of Brampton.

-A previous incarnation, launched in summer 2011 in promotion of the International Indian Film Academy (IIFA) Awards, included an actress who was making her first visit to Brampton.
-None of these inductions have been followed through on, beyond their initial events.
+Launched in 2011 as the Brampton Walk of Fame, and later simply called Art Walk of Fame, initial inductees were guests to the city.
+These inductions have been depreciated beyond the initial event.